Bruins win 4-1 after scary injury to Coyotes' Burmistrov

+BOSTON (AP) -- The Arizona Coyotes got word from the hospital after the second period that center Alexander Burmistrov seemed to be doing OK.

+By then, it was too late for them to get back into the game.

-BOSTON (AP) -- Riley Nash scored a short-handed goal after Colin Miller was ejected for a bone-rattling hit that sent Arizona's Alexander Burmistrov to the hospital, and the Boston Bruins pulled away with a three-goal second period to beat the Coyotes 4-1 on Tuesday night.
+Riley Nash scored a short-handed goal after Colin Miller was ejected for a bone-rattling hit that sent Burmistrov off on a stretcher, and the Boston Bruins pulled away with a three-goal second period to beat the Coyotes 4-1 on Tuesday night.

+''When it's as serious as that, it maybe takes a couple of minutes for everyone to get back to playing hockey,'' said Arizona goalie Mike Smith, who was pulled after allowing four goals on 14 shots and put the blame on himself.

+''When the signal gets made, and the paramedics come on the ice, it's always hard to deal with,'' he said. ''But that's no excuse.''

-Miller was given a five-minute major and game misconduct for knocking Burmistrov out of the game in the second period.
+Miller was given a five-minute major and game misconduct for knocking Burmistrov onto his back in the second period.
 The Coyotes center remained motionless on the ice for several minutes but gave a thumbs-up with both hands as he was wheeled off on a stretcher.

-The Coyotes said he was taken to a hospital for further evaluation.
+The Coyotes said Burmistrov was taken to a hospital for further evaluation.
+Captain Shane Doan said the team was told during the second break that Burmistrov seemed to pass the initial tests; it wasn't clear if he would have to remain in Boston overnight.

+''Everything up until this point is great,'' Doan said. ''Everything that you're really worried about seems to be OK.''

+With Miller in the dressing room and Boston a man down for three minutes, the Bruins scored three goals in the last 13 minutes of the second - including a pair jut 1:44 apart at the end of the period - to pull away.

+''I don't know if that helped the team or not,'' Miller said. ''But they did a great job killing it off.''

-Boston has won six of seven games since firing coach Claude Julien and replacing him with Bruce Cassidy.
+Tuukka Rask had 22 saves for the Bruins, who have won six of seven games since firing coach Claude Julien and replacing him with Bruce Cassidy.

-Tuukka Rask stopped 22 shots for the Bruins.
-Mike Smith stopped just 10 of Boston's 14 shots in the first two periods.
-He was replaced at the start of the third by Louis Domingue, who had 11 saves.
+Louis Domingue stopped all 11 shots he faced after replacing Smith to start the third period.

 Burmistrov, 25, is a 2010 first-round draft pick from Russia who has one goal and 10 assists this season.
 He had received a pass and just sent the puck along when Miller came into him sideways and knocked him down.